-The Robin Hood Festival returns for it 34th year in 2018 at Sherwood Forest.
+The Robin Hood Festival returns for its 34th year in 2018 at Sherwood Forest.

-Organised this year by the RSPB, expect a fun filled week long festival that has something for everyone!
+For the first time, this year's event is being organised by the RSPB; expect a fun filled week long festival that has something for everyone!

 Get the latest news and updates about the festival:

 - Sign up for emailme bulletins